-IRS Amnesty Programs (2018) – Domestic & Foreign Offshore Disclosure
+IRS Tax Amnesty Programs – U.S. & International Voluntary Disclosure

 The reality is that not everybody who owes money or otherwise defrauded the IRS is going to get caught.
 But, for the individuals who do get caught with having intentionally, knowingly or with reckless regard life to the IRS, they may find themselves at the receiving end excessive monetary fines and penalties, along with criminal prosecution.
 This could lead to:

 Willful vs. Non-Willful

 The idea of making a proactive representation to the IRS to disclose income that was previously unreported is not necessarily criminal, and a key factor will be to determine willful vs. non-willful.

 For example, if David works as a consultant and simply forgot report one of his 1099s when he received income for some additional U.S. consulting he forgot about, David can go back and amended returns-usually without issue.
 Typically, since David is making a proactive representation to the IRS, he should use an experienced tax lawyer – but as long as David includes a properly prepared reasonable cause statement, David should be fine.